 There is nothing quite like standing close to a live volcano.
-Knowing that its immense power of nature can cause mighty destruction or create new life and land formations is awe-inspiring.
+Knowing that the immense power of nature can cause mighty destruction or create new life and land formations is awe-inspiring.

 Since its catastrophic explosion back into life in 1968, the Arenal Volcano in Costa Rica has commanded respect.
 For 42 years, Arenal Volcano was Costa Rica’s most active volcano with flowing lava and explosions that attracted tourists by the tens of thousands from all over the world.
 Since 2010, Arenal Volcano has been in a resting phase with little activity.
 Still, the sleeping giant fascinates visitors with its lava fields and occasional emissions of water vapor and gases.